alissayarmantho/myVimConfig/README.md

-If you are in PE node:
+If you are in PE/stu node:

-On the remote server:
+On the remote server(PE/stu):
 1. git clone --recursive https://github.com/alissayarmantho/myVimConfig
 2. cd myVimConfig
 3. cp -r .vim ~